GoogleChrome/developer.chrome.com/site/en/blog/fledge-api/index.md

    [Product-level](https://github.com/WICG/turtledove/blob/main/PRODUCT_LEVEL.md) TURTLEDOVE
    modifications improved the anonymity model and personalization capabilities of the on-device auction
 -  [PARAKEET](https://github.com/WICG/privacy-preserving-ads/blob/main/Parakeet.md) is
-   Microsoft's proposal for a TURTLEDOVE-like ad service that relies on a trusted proxy server between the browser and the adtech providers, to anonymize ad requests and enforce privacy properties.
+   Microsoft's proposal for a TURTLEDOVE-like ad service that relies on a proxy server running in a TEE between the browser and the adtech providers, to anonymize ad requests and enforce privacy properties.
 FLEDGE has not adopted this proxying model.
 We are bringing the JavaScript APIs for PARAKEET and FLEDGE into alignment, in support of future work to further combine the best